Saint George Parish, New Brunswick: Evolution of boundaries

 The southern line of the Cape Ann Association grant in Saint David Parish was prolonged eastward to the Saint John County to provide the northern line of all parishes in the eastern part of Charlotte County; in Saint George's case the line cut through McDougall Lake.
 The western line of the parish was the same; the eastern line ran along the eastern side of the Letang River, Letang Harbour, putting all the islands in them in Saint George; the southern boundary extended to include all islands within 2 mi of the coast, including islands that are now part of West Isles Parish.
 The eastern line diverted around a grant on the Letang River that's mostly in Pennfield Parish along Route 785.

 In 1814 the parish was extended north to the county line.

 In 1850 the eastern line was extended south to the Letang River, taking part of Pennfield Parish; the Letang boundary was reworded, implying that the western shore was the new boundary of Saint George.

 In 1877 the water boundaries of Saint George were altered and clarified, now running through the channel of Letang River and Harbour, then west through Letete Passage, transferring several islands to West Isles Parish.

+Former governance units

+Municipality

+St. George is located at the bend of the Magaguadavic River south of Route 1.

 Local service districts

-Both LSDs assess for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+Both LSDs assessed for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.

 Saint George Parish

 The local service district of the parish of Saint George originally included all of the parish outside St. George.

 The LSD was established in 1970 to assess for fire protection.
 First aid & ambulance services were added in 1975 and community services to the Bonny River-Second Falls service area in 1991.

-Today the LSD assesses for only basic services.
-The taxing authorities are 515.00 Saint George and 515.01 Bonny River-Second Falls.
+In 2022, the LSD assessed for only basic services.
+The taxing authorities were 515.00 Saint George and 515.01 Bonny River-Second Falls.